Ken Niimura: Style

-As a result of the influence of Japanse.
+As a result of the influence of Japanese.
 European and American comics, Niimura's style is characterised by its humour and dynamism.

-Adding to Niimura's multicultural background, his access to comics from very different places and heritages has had a significant impact on his artwork; this, combined with having lived in varius parts of the world, has enabled him to gain an in-depth understanding of the different comic scenes.
+Adding to Niimura's multicultural background, his access to comics from very different places and heritages has had a significant impact on his artwork; this, combined with having lived in various parts of the world, has enabled him to gain an in-depth understanding of the different comic scenes.

 The success of I Kill Giants introduced him to the US market.
-Niimura explains that, when creating a project that is going to be published in different markets, when you shift the reading order of somthing originally intended to be read from right to left to read from left to riht, the key lies in how the full page is conceived, albeit there are certain smaill differences such as the perception of time.
+Niimura explains that, when creating a project that is going to be published in different markets, when you shift the reading order of something originally intended to be read from right to left to read from left to riht, the key lies in how the full page is conceived, albeit there are certain small differences such as the perception of time.

 Umami was a turning point in the author's style.
-The result of an ardous process, this episodic work allowed Niimura to experiment and find his own voice, in turn influencing his later works.
+The result of an arduous process, this episodic work allowed Niimura to experiment and find his own voice, in turn influencing his later works.
 In addition to this, on the idea of publishing Umami as a webcomic, the author says: "There is much more fluid and unfiltered communication between the artist and the reader that is priceless and that helps us stay motivated".